 - OHSU’s Office of Postdoctoral Affairs strengthens the research training for all postdoctoral scholars, ensures a consistent and superior postdoctoral experience, and prepares postdoctoral scholars for any professional endeavor they wish to pursue.

 - OHSU Fellowship for Diversity in Research (OFDIR) is a competitive program whose goal is to increase the diversity of the community of scholars devoted to academic scientific research at OHSU.
 Successful candidates will receive mentored scholarly and research training as well as grant writing assistance to prepare them for a faculty position in a major university.

 - The Training Future Faculty (TFF) Program supports teaching excellence by providing training to postdocs through workshops, peer coaching, and professional development in education.
 For more information e-mail email@example.com

-First-year postdocs at CEDAR earn a salary that meets or exceeds the minimum set by the National Institutes of Health and all postdocs receive annual increases.
+First-year postdocs at CEDAR earn a salary that exceeds the minimum set by the National Institutes of Health and all postdocs receive annual increases.